-- (c) If the proposed tree removal is approved by the ACC, subparagraphs (b) through (e) of Paragraph 1, above, shall apply. - 3.
-Footprint Properties - (a) Owners of footprint properties desiring to remove trees on the Commons for any approvable reason including disease or danger of damage to their homes must present a plan acceptable to the ACC for removal and replacement of the trees, including species and location, at least four weeks in advance of the proposed tree removal work. - (b) If the proposed tree removal is approved by the ACC, subparagraphs (b) through (e) of Paragraph 1, above, shall apply.
-Owners of footprint properties will be responsible for the health and establishment of the trees that they are required to plant even though the trees are on the Commons or will be assessed a Forest Health Fee for the Association to plant trees on the Commons. - (c) Removal of trees on the Commons for the purpose of creating wildfire defensible space around homes on footprint properties shall be governed by the Summerwood Fire Mitigation Policy adopted on May 11, 2023, as amended from time to time, and shall not be governed by the Amended Tree Replacement Policy. - 4.
-Compliance with Other Summerwood Policies - (a) To the extent that any tree removal is for the purpose of creating wildfire defensible space all planning and execution of the work shall be governed by the Summerwood Amended Fire Mitigation Policy adopted on May 11, 2023, as amended from time to time, and shall not be governed by the Amended Tree Replacement Policy. - (b) The Truck Impact Fee must be calculated and paid prior to the commencement of the tree removal work in accordance with the Summerwood Truck Impact Fee Policy. - (c) Owners should review the Summerwood Policy, Rules and Procedures Manual for other policies, rules and procedures that may be applicable to their project, including but not limited to the Architectural Control Committee Policy, Quite Enjoyment Policy, and Enforcement Policy. - 5.
-Responsibility for Expense - (a) Owners are responsible for the costs of removing trees on their property or on the Commons, if the removal has been requested by the Owner, and any replanting by them on their property or the Commons, or payment of the Forest Health Fee. - (b) Summerwood Homeowners Association is responsible for diseased and otherwise unsafe trees on the Commons, and for planting trees on the Commons, but may ask (without requiring) adjacent Owners to assist with watering newly planted trees until the trees are established. - 6.
-Forest Health Fee Structure and Summerwood Reserves for Forest Health - (a) The Forest Health Fee will be based on the diameter of the tree removed. - (b) Starting in 2023, the Forest Health Fee per diameter inch shall be \$125 per inch.
+(c) If the proposed tree removal is approved by the ACC, subparagraphs (b) through (e) of Paragraph 1, above, shall apply.

+3. Footprint Properties

+- (a) Owners of footprint properties desiring to remove trees on the Commons for any approvable reason including fire mitigation or danger of damage to their homes must present a plan acceptable to the ACC for removal and replacement of the trees, including species and location, at least four weeks in advance of the proposed tree removal work. - (b) If the proposed tree removal is approved by the ACC, subparagraphs (b) through (e) of Paragraph 1 above shall apply.
+Owners of footprint properties will be responsible for the health and establishment of the trees that they are required to plant even though the trees are on the Commons, or will be assessed a Forest Health Fee for the Association to plant trees on the Commons.

+4. Compliance with Other Summerwood Policies

+- (a) To the extent that any tree removal is for the purpose of creating defensible space all planning and execution of the work shall comply with the Summerwood Amended Fire Mitigation Policy adopted on May 11, 2023, as amended from time to time. - (b) The Truck Impact Fee must be calculated and paid prior to the commencement of the tree removal work in accordance with the Summerwood Truck Impact Fee Policy. - (c) Owners should review the Summerwood Policy, Procedures and Rules Manual for other policies, rules and procedures that may be applicable to their project, including but not limited to the Architectural Control Committee Policy, Quite Enjoyment Policy, Truck Impact Fee Policy, and Enforcement Policy.

+5. Responsibility for Expense

+- (a) Owners are responsible for the costs of removing trees on their property or on the Commons, if the removal has been requested by the Owner, and any replanting by them on their property or the Commons, or payment of the Forest Health Fee. - (b) Summerwood Homeowners Association is responsible for diseased and otherwise unsafe trees on the Commons, and for planting trees on the Commons, but may ask (without requiring) adjacent Owners to assist with watering newly planted trees until the trees are established. - 6.
+Forest Health Fee Structure and Summerwood Reserves for Forest Health - (a) The Forest Health Fee will be based on the diameter of the tree removed. - (b) Starting in 2023, the Forest Health Fee per diameter inch shall be \$125 per inch. - (c) The Forest Health Fee will be increased by 5% every year thereafter. - (d) The Forest Health Fee for approved defensible space work will be a flat fee of \$1,000. - (e) The Forest Health Fee will be allocated to the Summerwood Reserves for Forest Health.

-- (c) The Forest Health Fee will be increased by 5% every year thereafter. - (d) The Forest Health Fee will be allocated to the Summerwood Reserves for Forest Health. - (e) The Summerwood Reserves for Forest Health shall be used at the discretion of the Board, with advice from the ACC, for purposes consistent with protecting and maintaining healthy trees within the Summerwood neighborhood and maintaining the natural character of Summerwood. - (f) The Forest Health Fees may be amended from time to time.
+- (f) The Summerwood Reserves for Forest Health shall be used at the discretion of the Board, with advice from the ACC, for purposes consistent with protecting and maintaining healthy trees within the Summerwood neighborhood and maintaining the natural character of Summerwood. - (g) The Forest Health Fees may be amended from time to time.